The procurement strategy

 PSAA will structure its procurement and invite bids as set out in the paragraphs below, subject to confirmation once the number of eligible bodies opting into the scheme is known.

 The size of the lots will be graduated to enable bidders to match their capacity and risk appetite with their preferred lot size.
+The “standard” lots will be sized from around 18% to 4% of the portfolio of opted-in bodies.

 The number of individual lots and their indicative value will be clearly set out in the invitation to tender.
 PSAA will reserve the right to award work in excess of the lot size as a mitigation should we be unable to award all lots.